-- (1) In every vessel of 12 metres in length and over this Order applies skylight openings which do not provide means of escape shall be provided with protective bars. - (2) In every such vessel access hatchway openings shall be not less than 600 millimetres by 600 millimetres.
+- (1) In every vessel to which this Order applies skylight openings which do not provide means of escape shall be provided with protective bars. - (2) In every such vessel access hatchway openings shall be not less than 600 millimetres by 600 millimetres.